DaveSkender/Stock.Indicators/docs/_indicators/ZigZag.md

 :warning: **Warning**:  depending on the specified `endType`, the indicator cannot be initialized if the first `Quote` in `quotes` has a `High`,`Low`, or `Close` value of 0 (zero).

-:paintbrush: **Repaint Warning**: the last line segement will always be redrawn back to the last known pivot.
+:paintbrush: **Repaint Warning**: the last line segment will always be redrawn back to the last known pivot.
 Do not attempt to calculate incremental values since previous values may change based on newer quotes.

 ### ZigZagResult